 You woke up one day and decided to start a blog.
 After a couple of months, you realize it’s not so black and white.

 Whether your blog is to promote your business, interact with people, or share your experiences–it is indeed a rewarding yet challenging process.
 But like everything in life, the more you apply yourself, the further you will grow.
-Here are a few things I’ve learned after 4 months of blogging.
+Here are a few things I’ve learned after four months of blogging.

 Create a blogging strategy: Know your blog’s purpose from the start.